 MAINTAINING YOUR RV REFRIGERATOR

 As with other RV appliances, you shouldn’t neglect regular refrigerator maintenance.
 Keeping a few good habits in mind will go a long way toward preventing breakdowns.

 There are times when you should pick electricity over propane.
 For example, if you’re camping at high altitudes.

 Using electricity rather than propane is generally better if you’re up high.
 There is less oxygen, so propane gas will not burn as it does at lower elevations.
 Coolfun recommends using ac power at elevations greater than 5000 ft.

 Don’t forget the exterior when you’re cleaning out the access panel where the cooling unit coils are located.
 Dirt accumulating on the burners or in the drainage pipe can cause issues please look at your owner’s manual for maintenance.

 Always clean your refrigerator thoroughly before your RV goes into storage.

 Consider it an obligatory maintenance task.

-A broken refrigerator can spoil your food, and ruin an otherwise wonderful trip.
-As you can see, there are many fixes you can try safely by yourself.
+A broken refrigerator can spoil your food and ruin an otherwise wonderful trip.
+But, as you can see, there are many fixes you can try safely by yourself.

-In any case, don’t let potential issues with your RV refrigerator deter you from RVing.
-Most RV refrigerators are very sturdy and designed specifically to be used on the road.
-The chances of them breaking down are low, indeed—and here you’ve got some DIY tricks up your sleeve when this does happen.
+In any case, don’t let potential issues with your RV refrigerator keep you from RVing.
+Gas Absorption RV refrigerators are very sturdy and explicitly designed to be used on the road.
+So the chances of them breaking down are low, indeed—and here you’ve got some DIY tricks up your sleeve when this does happen.